-I’m going to be quick to point out that I realize people are extremely particular about their potato salad.
-Some load it up with crunchy bits like celery and onion, while others go crazy with caramelized onions and bacon (hi, me,) but there’s always something to be said about classic creamy potato salad with a simple, mayo-based dressing.
-Hey, there’s a reason why my Classic Potato Salad recipe goes crazy on the blog every summer.
+I realize people are extremely particular about their potato salad.
+Some load it up with crunchy bits like celery and onion, while others go crazy with caramelized onions and bacon (hi, me) but there’s definitely something to be said about classic, creamy potato salad with a simple, mayo-based dressing.
+Hey, there’s a reason why my Classic Potato Salad recipe goes crazy on the blog every summer!

 So why mess with a good thing?
-Because it’s not a bad thing when you create something equally as delicious, plus a little lighter and low-carb to boot.
+Because it’s not a bad thing when you create something equally as delicious as classic potato salad that’s lighter and low-carb to boot.
 My Cauliflower “Faux-tato” Salad is the perfect lower-carb alternative to traditional potato salad.
 Yep, just swap boiled potatoes for cauliflower and you’re in business!

 I have to point out that I topped my Cauliflower Salad with a sprinkling of chopped chives for color and just a little bit of freshness.
 I also want to point out that if you have a black thumb, plant chives this summer.
 No matter how little you tend to it (read: never, ever, ever) they will continue to grow and make you feel like a master gardener.
 Same goes for parsley and mint.
 Dooo iiiiit.

-The secret to my classic potato salad recipe, which works equally as well for the Cauliflower Faux-tato Salad, is to drizzle the hot potatoes or cauliflower with an easy homemade vinaigrette, which infuses the vegetables with extra flavor.
+Next, drizzle the warm cauliflower with an easy homemade vinaigrette which infuses the vegetables with extra flavor.
 So good.

 Perfect every single time!